 - Clean your fireplace.
 Never allow more than one inch of buildup of soot or ash.

 - Have your chimney inspected every year, even if you have a gas fireplace.

 - Have a professional install a safety pilot on gas fireplaces.

-Whether you’re using candles in your home during a power outage or to emit a fragrance, it’s important to stay responsible when handling a candle.
-A candle left unattended or placed near something flammable can result in a home fire.
+Whether you’re using candles in your home during a power outage or to emit a fragrance, it’s important to stay responsible.
+If you’re using a candle, keep this in mind:

 - Place candles on stable furniture where children and pets can’t knock them over.

 - Never fall asleep while candles are burning.